NVIDIA/cloud-native-stack/install-guides/Ubuntu-22-04_Server_x86-arm64_v9.0.md

 ## Installing Container Runtime

 You need to install a container runtime into each node in the cluster so that Pods can run there.
-Currently Cloud Native Stack provides below container runtimes
+Currently Cloud Native Stack provides below container runtimes:

 - [Installing Containerd](#Installing-Containerd)
 - [Installing CRI-O](#Installing-CRI-O)

-### Installing Containerd
+These steps apply to both runtimes.

 Set up the repository and update the apt package index:

 ```
-sudo apt-get update
+sudo apt update
 ```

 Install packages to allow apt to use a repository over HTTPS:

 ```
-sudo apt-get install -y apt-transport-https ca-certificates gnupg-agent libseccomp2 autotools-dev debhelper software-properties-common
+sudo apt install -y apt-transport-https ca-certificates gnupg-agent libseccomp2 autotools-dev debhelper software-properties-common
 ```

-Configure the Prerequisites for Containerd
+Configure the `overlay` and `br_netfilter` kernel modules required by Kubernetes:

 ```
 cat <<EOF | sudo tee /etc/modules-load.d/kubernetes.conf